 We are a developmental stage pharmaceutical company listed on the Nasdaq Global Market under the symbol "MSHL".
-We were incorporated on December 1, 2000 as a wholly-owned subsidiary of Novogen Limited ("Novogen"), an Australian company.
-Novogen's ordinary shares trade on the Australian Stock Exchange under the symbol "NRT," and American Depositary Receipts trade in the United States under the symbol "NVGN" on the Nasdaq Global Market.
-As at the date of this report Novogen owns approximately 71.9% of our outstanding common stock.
+We were incorporated on December 1, 2000 as a wholly-owned subsidiary of Novogen Limited, an Australian company.
+Novogen Limited's ordinary shares trade on the Australian Stock Exchange under the symbol "NRT," and American Depositary Receipts trade in the U.S. under the symbol "NVGN" on the Nasdaq Global Market.
+As at the date of this report Novogen owns approximately 71.3% of our outstanding common stock.

-We commenced operation in May 2002 and our business purpose is the development and commercialization of drugs for the treatment of cancer.
-We are presently engaged in the clinical development and commercialization of a drug candidate called phenoxodiol which we have licensed from a subsidiary of Novogen.
+Our business purpose is the development and commercialization of drugs for the treatment of cancer.
+We are presently engaged in the clinical development and commercialization of a drug candidate called phenoxodiol which we have licensed from a subsidiary of Novogen Limited (Novogen Limited and/or its subsidiaries are referred to herein as "Novogen").
 We believe that phenoxodiol may have broad application against a wide range of cancers.
-Phenoxodiol appears to target a number of key components involved in cancer cell survival and proliferation based on the emerging field of signal transduction regulation, with little or no effect on normal cells detected in pre-clinical testing.
-We have also licensed two other anti-cancer compounds, NV-196 and NV-143, from a subsidiary of Novogen.
+Phenoxodiol appears to target a number of key components involved in cancer cell survival and proliferation based on the emerging field of signal transduction regulation, with little effect on normal cells detected in pre-clinical testing, a feature which has been reflected in a good safety profile in human clinical studies.
+We have also licensed two other investigational anti-cancer compounds, triphendiol (formerly NV-196) and NV-143, from Novogen.

-Our strategy is to undertake further clinical development and testing of phenoxodiol, focusing on those therapeutic indications that will expedite drug marketing approval by regulatory bodies, leading to phenoxodiol's commercialization and wide scale distribution.
-We also plan to develop NV-196 and NV-143 for therapeutic indications not currently targeted by phenoxodiol.
+Our strategy is to undertake clinical development and testing of phenoxodiol, focusing on those therapeutic indications that will expedite drug marketing approval by regulatory bodies, leading to phenoxodiol's commercialization and wide scale distribution.
+We also plan to develop triphendiol and NV-143 for therapeutic indications not currently targeted by phenoxodiol.